 Minimize your chance of future neck pain or disability.

-We strongly suggest that you discuss your specific whiplash injury after a thorough examination from a chiropractor who specialized in a whiplash-associated disorder like Dr. Alykhan Shariff at Advanced Spinal Care.
+We strongly suggest that you discuss your specific whiplash injury after a thorough examination from a chiropractor who specialized in a whiplash-associated disorder like Dr. Alykhan Shariff at Whiplash Pain Center.